Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 Notes:
 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 ```
-It predeicted negative time when `distance=climb=0`.
+It predicted negative time when `distance=climb=0`.
 We can make this fit a bit more realistic by constraining the
 intercept term to equal 0.
 For a fixed climb value, the coefficient of distance in the prediction equation is
 4.090 + 0.912(climb).
 Between the min climb of 0.185km and the max climb of 2.4km, the effect on record time of a 1km
 increase in distance from 4.09+ 0.912(0.185)  = 4.26 min to 4.09+0.912(2.4) = 6.28min.